 Hettie Bartlette, the main character in my novel Angel of Mercy, was born in Ontario in 1892.
-Despite being 27 at the end of the third novel in the series, Adjustment Year (estimated publication date 2021), she has memories of only two prime ministers.
+Despite being 27 at the end of the third novel in the series, Adjustment Year (publishing April 2021), she has memories of only two prime ministers.
 The longer serving of which was Sir Wilfrid Laurier.

 Laurier was Canada’s seventh prime minister, taking office in 1896 when Hettie was four years old.
 Four other men had served in the role since Hettie’s birth: John Abbott (1891-1892), Sir John Thompson (1892-1894), Sir Mackenzie Bowell (1894-1896), and Sir Charles Tupper (1896).

 Laurier was born in modern-day Quebec and entered politics in 1871 after earning a law degree.
 He was elected to the Canadian House of Commons in 1874 and served until his death in February 1919.
 In 1887, he became leader of the Liberal Party.

 Educated both in French- and English-speaking Canada, Laurier advocated unity.
 However, he was sometimes criticized by French-Canadians for being too English and by English-Canadians for being too French.

 His slogan was “The twentieth century belongs to Canada.”
 However, it was modernization that brought an end to his time as prime minister.
 The Liberals lost the 1911 federal election to the Conservatives over the issue of trade with the United States.

 Here are some of Laurier’s accomplishments during his 15 year term:

 - Saskatchewan and Alberta entered into Confederation after policies that encouraged settlement of the west.

 - More railroads were built uniting both coasts.